 Plan your own 2017 tour for the 500th Anniversary of the Reformation or join an already scheduled tour below!

 This information is for a group who would like to plan a tour like this in 2017.
-If you would like to join an already scheduled tour, see options above.

 This is a private Christian tour with specific Bible teachers and leaders.
 Follow the footsteps of Martin Luther as we study the reformer’s courage and faith as he laid a new foundation of the Christian church.
 On this tour you will visit Berlin, Wittenberg, Leipzig, Eisleben, Eisenach, Erfurt, Worms, The Rhine Valley River, Rothenburg, Nuremberg, Augsburg and Munich.
 Luther was an influential man, who by studying the Scriptures and sharing his findings, launched a great change in the church.
 What Luther wanted more than anything — was peace with God.
 This 500 year anniversary tour will showcase his posting of the 95 Theses at Castle Church in 1517.

 - Famous Wartburg Castle, where Luther was imprisoned

 - See the Merneptah Stele, at the Berlin museum.
 It is the earliest known writings that mention Israel as a nation

 - See the altar from the Church at Pergamum at the Pergamum Museum which Jesus mentioned in Rev 2:12-13